 Step 1: Finding a Rental Car

 Early in my research for establishing this trip, I realized we would need to rent a car (the air fare was reasonable enough, and the drive from Portland, OR to Anchorage would have cut down on precious days of fun).
 As a thrifty traveler, I assumed our car could be our transportation as well as accommodation.
-While I had spent many nights crammed in the back of my Subaru Forester, I wasn’t sure my fellow traveler (my brother) would be as excited by that idea—so I found something a bit more comfortable: a car with a pop-up roof tent!
+While I had spent many nights crammed in the back of my Subaru Forester, I wasn’t sure my fellow traveler (my brother) would be as excited by that idea—so I found something a bit more comfortable: a car with a rooftop tent!

 This vehicle-and-tent combo ended up being one of the most crucial players in our trip, taking us from destination to destination and acting as our home in between.
 Finding an adventure mobile company in Anchorage was not too difficult; we went with Alaska Adventure Car and Camper Van Rental which was affordable and equipped us with all the necessary camp essentials from chairs and sleeping bags to a camp kitchen.